AlgoMaster Logo

 Understanding the Problem

 We need to find every starting index in s where a substring of length words.length * wordLength is exactly a concatenation of all words in some order.
-The order doesn't matter, so we're really looking for positions where the substring can be split into word-sized chunks that form the same multiset as words.
+The order doesn't matter, so we are looking for positions where the substring can be split into word-sized chunks that form the same multiset as words.

-The key observation is that checking permutations is a red herring.
-Since we don't care about order, we just need to verify that the frequency of each word-chunk matches the frequency of words in the array.
+Checking permutations is unnecessary.
+Since order does not matter, we only need to verify that the frequency of each word-chunk matches the frequency of words in the array.
 Two multisets are equal if and only if every element appears the same number of times in both.

-Also notice that words can contain duplicates (like ["word","good","best","word"] in Example 2), so we can't use a simple set.
+words can contain duplicates (like ["word","good","best","word"] in Example 2), so a simple set is not enough.
 We need a frequency map.

 Key Constraints: